-To assist you in calculating your TCO, Canada Cartage has developed a TCO Calculator[TM].
-This tool will help you to identify both the hard and soft costs of fleet management, and provide you with a benchmarking tool to help you make a decision.
-Contact your Canada Cartage representative to work with you on the TCO Calculator[TM] by contacting us at info@canadacartage.com.
+To assist you in calculating your TCO, Canada Cartage has developed a TCO Calculator.
+This tool will help you to identify both the hard and soft costs of fleet management, and provide you with a benchmarking tool to help you make the best decision possible.
+This proprietary tool is available by contacting your Canada Cartage fleet outsourcing representative, or by emailing us at info@canadacartage.com to request a TCO review.